 Today we enter Qutang, the first Yangtze gorge, continuing through the Wu Gorge just before lunch.
 This afternoon we transfer to a smaller riverboat for a leisurely cruise upstream on one of the Yangtze’s Lesser Three Gorges, the Shennv or ‘Goddess’ Stream.
 This is a newly opened and less visited 15-km long tributary of the Yangtze with some truly spectacular views through very narrow gorges, surrounded by pristine jungle-clad sheer cliffs rising up to 300ft.

-We continue our cruise downstream through the lower Xiling gorge towards the colossal sized mammoth project of the Three Gorges Dam, visiting the viewing platform from where the colossal size of the project can be appreciated.
-We disembark at Yichang, have lunch and fly to Shanghai in the afternoon.
-Our hotel for two nights is the four-star Central, right on Jiujian Road, a 10-minute stroll to the Bund and People’s Square.
+Cruising downstream through the lower Xiling gorge towards the colossal sized mammoth project of the Three Gorges Dam, we disembark at Yichang and fly to Shanghai.
+We stay for two nights at the four-star Central Hotel, located right on Jiujian Road, a 10-minute stroll to the Bund and People’s Square.

 This morning we have a short tour of the principal sights, including the Jade Buddha temple and the Yuyuan Gardens.
 We’ll pass the British Consulate, the oldest building on the Bund, plus the former headquarters of the famous trading house of Jardine Matheson.
 This evening you have the option to see the world-famous Shanghai Acrobatic show.

 This morning we catch the world’s fastest train, the Maglev, on our way to Shanghai’s Pudong airport for our direct flight home, arriving home later the same day.

 Not included: Chinese visa - see visa and health information.